 Destination weddings are some of the most fun, but they also can be the most expensive.
 Flights and hotel rooms can rack up quickly, especially if the wedding is in a remote location or at a luxury property.
 So if you're already shelling out just to be there, do you also need to spend money on a wedding gift?

-While your inclination might be to skip the gift, given how much you're spending to attend the wedding, tradition states that any wedding invitation comes with the obligation of sending a gift to the couple.
+While your inclination might be to skip the gift given how much you're spending to attend the wedding, tradition states that any wedding invitation comes with the obligation of sending a gift to the couple.
 If the wedding is particularly expensive, you can opt to send a lower-cost gift as a token of your good wishes, instead of the usual amount you might spend for a non-destination wedding.

 Some couples having destination weddings that cause guests to incur higher costs may request that guests not buy a gift at all.
-This does give you an out, so in this case it would be up to you whether or not to still get a gift.
+This does give you an out, so in this case, it would be up to you whether or not to still get a gift.

-Timing is also key.
-Don't plan to bring the gift with you.
+Timing is also key: Don't plan to bring the gift with you.
 Instead, purchase and send it in advance of the wedding so that it arrives before you've departed, or just after the couple returns home, just as you would with a regular wedding gift.
 Even if you plan on giving cash or a check, make arrangements to send it in the mail instead of taking it on your trip.
 You don't want to be responsible for extra money lying around your hotel room, and neither do the newlyweds.